ultrafastwork/secure_qr_scanner/README.md

 - Each feature has its own directory (e.g., `qr_code/`, `history/`)
 - Use Riverpod for state management
 - Follow Material 3 design principles
-- Maintain glassmorphism UI consistency
+- Maintain design consistency across themes

 ---